-If you have ever read my blog, watched my videos, took on online course of mine, or attended one of my classes, then you know how I feel about debt.
-Debt is the “anti-wealth.”
-And actually that is not even my opinion; that is a mathematical fact…
+If you have ever read my blog, watched my videos, took my online courses, or attended one of my classes, then you know how I feel about debt.
+Debt is the “anti-wealth,” and actually that is not even my opinion – it is a mathematical fact…

 Assets – Liabilities = Wealth

-I do not have a personal credit card (aside from a company card from my current employer, but that is different than a personal credit card).
+I do not have a personal credit card.
 As a result, I cannot in good faith recommend credit cards nor advocate their use.
-However, if I cannot talk you out of it, then the rule with credit cards is simple: never carry a balance month-to-month!
+However, I can tell you that credit cards are preferable to some types of debt, like payday loans.

 If you are trying to build your credit score – it is important to understand that your credit score will appreciate just the same if you pay off your credit card each month.
 Paying interest has absolutely no effect on your credit score.

 I used to have a car loan and I will never do it again.
 Why?
 Because cars go down in value, are subject to accidents, and once you take out a car loan, you will stay on the payment merry-go-round for years to come.

 Unless you are wealthy and can afford the waste money on a brand new car, buying used, dependable automobiles for cash (no lease or loan) is mathematically the best decision.
 If you absolutely must get a car loan, then getting a small loan that can be paid off quickly (in two years or less) is the best way to go.

 It is important to note that renting is a totally acceptable means of having a home, and there is nothing wrong with renting.
 Many people like to say that renting is like “throwing money away.”
 By that logic, paying mortgage interest and private mortgage insurance (PMI) is also like “throwing money away.”